davidkrauza/business-analytics/unit-01/README.md

 Find an article that describes the application of data analytics or business intelligence at a private (non-governmental) organization.
 Write a post that does not exceed 150 words and:
 * Summarize what the organization did
 * What was the result for the organization?
-* How reproducible is the benefit (e.g. can other organization implement?)
+* How reproducible is the benefit? (e.g. can other organization implement?)

 Please cite the source of the article.